Read Smith’s UPDATED plans as of August 5, 2020,

-L'Tanya Richmond, the dean of multicultural affairs is devoted to programs and policies that maximize student opportunities for personal development and academic excellence.
+L'Tanya Richmond, the dean of multicultural affairs, is devoted to programs and policies that maximize student opportunities for personal development and academic excellence.
 Responsible for the strategic leadership, vision and management of multicultural affairs, Richmond endeavors to implement and manage the diversity goals of the college, especially as they relate to the co-curricular education of undergraduate students of color.
 A passionate educator, mentor and champion of student retention and success, Richmond brings over two decades of experience in higher education.
 During her tenure at Elon University, the institution was named in the Kaplan Daystar as one of the top 100 schools in the nation for African Americans and was recognized by the Education Trust for graduation rates that are among the best in the nation for African American students.
 Richmond is a graduate of Duke University and Elon University.

 About Whitley Hadley

-Whitley Hadley, the assistant director of multicultural affairs, finds joy in cultivating inclusive, affirming, fun, and intellectually enriching spaces with students.
+Whitley Hadley, the associate director of multicultural affairs, finds joy in cultivating inclusive, affirming, fun, and intellectually enriching spaces with students.
 She comes to Smith with a background in student affairs, with specific experience in cultural identity and leadership development.
 Whitley oversees the Mwangi Cultural Center, advises the Unity Presidents' Council, and invests in collaborative diversity programs and initiatives.
 She is invested in personal connection, and welcomes students on a walk-in basis and daily by appointment.
 Whitley's office hours are Tuesday, Wednesday and Thursday from 3:30 to 4:30 p.m. in the Mwangi Cultural Center.

 Letters to the Community